 The Everyware Software Framework (ESF) is another Eurotech technology that provides an integrated hardware and software infrastructure to enable application-ready platforms (See figure 3).
 ESF is an inclusive software framework that puts a layer between the operating system and the customer application, with industry standard interfaces that shorten custom development time, simplify coding, and deliver software that can be easily ported from one Eurotech hardware platform to another.
 Device drivers are approached as services, implemented using simple APIs instead of complex code and removing the need to modify low level operating system code or configuration files.
 Because ESF is based on standardized open software backed by large industry companies, developers can easily port existing applications from third parties to their own devices.

 The Eurotech Helios Programmable Edge Controller and software technologies discussed here are excellent examples of industrial products already available from alliance members that are compatible with the Intel® Intelligent Systems Framework.
 These products allow intelligent systems developers to immediately start extracting value from M2M data and bypass the lengthy verification of interconnectivity, system security, and remote management.
 You can keep up with the latest products and articles on the Intel® Intelligent Systems Framework at the Top Picks webpage.
 If you are ready to start an intelligent industrial automation project requiring remote management and security, please share your questions and comments with fellow followers of the Intel® Embedded Community.

 Solutions in this blog:

-- Workload Consolidation - Top Picks (blogs, white papers, and more)
+- Industrial - Top Picks (blogs, white papers, and more):

-- Communications - Top Picks (blogs, white papers, and more)
+- Connectivity – Top Picks (blogs, white papers, and more):

-Advantech is a Premier member of the Intel® Intelligent Systems Alliance.
-Qosmos is an Affiliate member of the Alliance.
+Eurotech is an Associate member of the Intel® Intelligent Systems Alliance.